 Dr. Billy Kidd researched romantic relationships for 15 years.
 He held focus groups in various cities across the nation.

-How to Use the 5 Feelings of Romantic Love
+How to Understand the 5 Feelings of Romantic Love

 1. The In-Love Feeling.